ECronin1973/programming-for-data-analytics/README.md

 ### 🎯 Learning Objectives

-By completing this assignment, students will:
+By completing this assignment, users will:
 - Download and store raw hourly weather data from Met Éireann.
 - Parse and clean real-world meteorological data.
 - Plot hourly temperature data for a selected day.